ChocooDEV/aurory_nefties_sales_bot/README.md

 Currently the bot can :

 - Tweet whenever a Rare, Epic or Legendary Neftie is sold
-- Tweet the name of the Neftie
+- Tweet the name of the Neftie with a picture
+- Check every 5 minutes